 Carlos Ancelotti On Henry

 Following a run of uninspiring performances, Ancelotti struck out Henry from his plans.
-In a 2015 interview, the three-time Champions League winner admitted it was one of the biggest mistakes he made in his entire managerial career.
+In a 2015 interview, the three-time Champions League winner admitted it was one of the biggest mistakes in his entire managerial career.

 Arsène Wenger was closely monitoring Henry’s situation at Juventus.
 Wenger was well aware of his former mentee’s Italian hassle and wanted to rekindle their partnership at his new club-Arsenal.